tinacms/tina.io/content/docs/nextjs/next-tinacms-markdown.md

 }
 ```

-`markdownForm` returns the original component with a local form registered with Tina.
+`markdownForm` returns the original component with a Git form registered with Tina.
 Below is the same example from `useMarkdownForm`, but refactored to use the HOC.

+**pages/info.js**

 ```js
 /*